Questions to Ask An Accountant

 • What is depreciation?
 Why can’t I deduct the cost of equipment in the year I purchased it?
 (You can, and the accountant should explain something called a section 179 deduction)

 • What are the advantages of Limited Liability Incorporation?
 What does limited liability mean?
-When should I consider forming
+When should I consider forming an LLC?

 Carol Topp, CPA